zhuolonghao/zhuolonghao.github.io/_posts/2022-07-01-shadow-banking-mp.md

 The portfolio composition is sensitive to market condition and subject to change at the discretion of the fund managers.
 A year earlier, for instance, the fund allocated more in CP at 41.2%, while less in CDs at 12.7%, partly due to more credit appetite and ample liquidity.

-## MMMF Industry
+## Money Market Fund Industry

-Now, let's turn to the portfolio composition of the whole MMMFs industry and how it evolves over the time.
+Now, let's turn to the portfolio composition of the whole MMFs industry and how it evolves over the time.

 <p align="center">
 <iframe src="https://fred.stlouisfed.org/graph/graph-landing.php?g=Pgow&width=670&height=475" scrolling="no" frameborder="0" style="overflow:hidden; width:670px; height:525px;" allowTransparency="true" loading="lazy">